The New Movie 'Stories of Our Lives' Dispels the Myths Fueling Kenya's Homophobia

 Do you feel resentment towards the West for introducing anti-sodomy laws during colonial times?

 Gachara: Every society has had mechanisms for dealing with difference, whether they’re cultural or legal.
-We know of grandfathers who were queer, but these stories were erased with the Christianizing and moralizing used to police people during colonialism.
+We know of grandfathers who were queer, but these stories were erased with the Christianising and moralising used to police people during colonialism.

 Chuchu: There’s this interesting piece of history from Uganda.
 Back in 1885, King Mwanga II of Buganda had relations with men that would now be called homosexual, but the Christian missionaries couldn’t handle it, so they removed him from the throne.
 Now, [over] a century later, the British return and say, “Wow, you guys are so homophobic!”